diefans/buvar/README.rst

    async def prepare(load: plugin.Loader):
-       # this would by typically placed in the main entry point
+       # this would by typically placed in the main CLI entry point
        source = context.add(config.ConfigSource(toml.load('config.toml'), env_prefix="APP"))

-       # to provide the adapter to di, which could also be done inthe main entry point
+       # to provide the adapter to di, which could also be done in the main entry point
        await load(config)
        foobar_config = await di.nject(FoobarConfig)